Every Oregon LLC should have an operating agreement in place.

 No matter what type of Oregon LLC you're starting, you'll want to create an operating agreement.
 Here's why:

-It’s recommended by the state.
-According to Oregon Statutes Section 63.057, all members of an Oregon LLC may enter into a written or oral operating agreement to regulate the internal affairs of the company.
+- It’s recommended by the state.
+According to Oregon Revised Statutes, Limited Liability Company Act § 63.057, all members of an Oregon LLC may enter into a written or oral operating agreement to regulate the internal affairs of the company.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.